 Last Updated on

 An IRS tax levy occurs when a taxpayer ignores tax collection attempts from the agency.
-The levy allows the IRS to seize wages, bank accounts, real estate, vehicles, business accounts receivable, and other assets to repay the past-due tax debt.
+The levy allows the IRS to seize wages, bank accounts, real estate, vehicles, business accounts receivable, and other assets to repay the past-due back taxes.
 If you’ve received notice of a levy, these are the steps you need to take immediately to protect your property from seizure.

 Although the words lien and levy are sometimes used interchangeably, these terms actually represent two separate steps in the IRS collections process.
-A lien is issued to give the IRS legal claim over the property in question, while the levy is the action of taking that property and selling it to satisfy the tax debt.
+A lien is issued to give the IRS legal claim over the property in question, while the levy is the action of taking that property and selling it to satisfy the back taxes.

-Taxpayers have several opportunities to make arrangements for debt repayment before a levy takes effect.
+Taxpayers have several opportunities to make arrangements for back taxes repayment before a levy takes effect.
 You will receive four notices about your tax balance before you receive the Final Notice of Intent to Levy, or Form CP90.
 Here are the other notices you will receive:

 It’s important to act quickly once you receive a Final Notice of Intent to Levy.
 There are many actions you can take to stop an IRS tax levy.